Harris is pressed for more specifics in a wide-ranging interview with '60 Minutes'

 Harris says she wouldn't meet Putin without Zelenskyy

-On foreign policy, Harris said she would not meet unilaterally with President Vladimir Putin of Russia about ending the war in in Ukraine, suggesting Ukrainian President Volodymr Zelenskyy would need to be involved.
+On foreign policy, Harris said she would not meet unilaterally with President Vladimir Putin of Russia about ending the war in Ukraine, suggesting Ukrainian President Volodymyr Zelenskyy would need to be involved.
 “Ukraine must have a say in the future of Ukraine,” Harris said.

-The vice president also shared new details about a surprising admission she made during her debate with Trump: that she is a gun owner. -- that she was a gun owner.
+The vice president also shared new details about a surprising admission she made during her debate with Trump — that she is a gun owner.

 She told Oprah Winfrey last month that she had long owned a gun for protection, because of her history in law enforcement.
 “If somebody breaks in my house, they’re getting shot.”
 She told Whitaker she owned a Glock and that she’d “had it for quite some time.”
 Asked if she had ever fired it, she said, “Yes, of course I have, at a shooting range.”